henrytien/henry-notes/reading/design_patterns.md

 1. Abstract Factory can also be used as an alternative to Facade to hide platform-specific classes.
 2. Mediator's purpose is to abstract arbitrary communication be- tween colleague objects.
 3. Thus Facade objects are often singletons.

+## Proxy

+### Intent
+Provide a surrogate or placeholder for another object to control access to it.

+### Applicability
+1. A remote proxy provides a local representative for an object in a different address space.
+2. A virtual proxy creates expensive objects on demand.
+3. A protection proxy controls access to the original object.
+Protection proxies are useful when objects should have different access rights.
+4. A smart reference is a replacement for a bare pointer that performs addtional actions when an object is accessed.

+### Consequences
+1. The proxy behaves just like a pointer.
+2. Overloading the member access operator isn't a good solution for every kind of proxy.
+3. A server creates proxies for remote objects when clients request them.
+On receiving a message, the proxy encodes it along with its arguments and then forwards the encoded message to the remote subject.

+### Relate Pattrns
+1. Adapter: a proxy provides the same interface as its subject, In contrast, an adapter provides a different interface to the object it adates.
+2. Decorator: a decorator adds one or more responsi- bilities to an object, whereas a proxy controls access to an object.

 # Behavioral Patterns